kyrieye/MM-2024/README.md

 # Dual-path Collaborative Generation Network for Emotional Video Captioning
-This paper has been accepted by ACM MM-2024.
+Our paper Dual-path Collaborative Generation Network for Emotional Video Captioning has been accepted by ACM MM-2024.